LaganYT/Aleks-Helper/README.md

-# ALEKS Helper
+# InterALEKS

 A Chrome extension that enables the Enter key for answer submission on ALEKS (Assessment and Learning in Knowledge Spaces).

 ## 📖 Overview

-ALEKS Helper is a simple but useful Chrome extension that allows you to press the Enter key when submitting answers on the ALEKS platform.
+InterALEKS is a simple but useful Chrome extension that allows you to press the Enter key when submitting answers on the ALEKS platform.
 This improves the user experience by providing a more intuitive way to submit answers without having to click the submit button with your mouse.

 ## ✨ Features